Italian Coffee Brands: 25 Roasts That Define Excellence

 Some of Lavazza coffee’s highly sought-after products include the timeless Qualità Oro, the rich and robust Lavazza Crema e Gusto, and the harmonious Lavazza Super Crema Whole Bean Coffee Blend.

-In addition to crafting exceptional coffee from the best Italian espresso beans, Lavazza is also deeply committed to sustainability and ethical practices.
-The brand actively collaborates with coffee farmers across the globe to enhance living standards and safeguard the environment.
+In addition to crafting exceptional coffee from the best Italian espresso beans, Lavazza is deeply committed to sustainability and ethical practices.
+The brand collaborates with coffee farmers worldwide to enhance living standards and safeguard the environment.

-Illycaffè, another legendary Italian coffee brand, has captivated coffee enthusiasts since its inception in 1933.
+Illy (official website) is another legendary Italian coffee brand that has captivated coffee enthusiasts since its inception in 1933.

 Founded by Francesco Illy, the company is renowned for its unwavering dedication to quality and consistency, employing a distinctive pressurized canning technique to maintain the freshness and flavor of its coffee.